-The Report given by the Auditors on the Financial Statements of the Company for the Financial Year 2022-23 is a part of the Annual Report.
+The Report given by the Statutory Auditors on the Financial Statements of the Company for the Financial Year 2023-24 is a part of this Annual Report.
 The Report is unmodified and does not contain any qualification, reservation, adverse remark or disclaimer.

-The Statutory Auditors were present at the last AGM of the Company.
+The Statutory Auditors were present at the previous AGM of the Company i.e. 36th AGM held on July 17, 2023.